 Massage Ball Versatility as a Roller and for TPT

-Massage Ball’s have the versatility of being able to apply many techniques, though generally over small areas or smaller muscles.
+Massage Ball's have the versatility of being able to apply many techniques, though generally over small areas or smaller muscles.
 As with a Foam Roller, it can often be quite tricky using a Massage Ball correctly.
 As with massage, techniques work best when muscles are not under load.
 When one is lying on a massage bench, the muscles are not under load.
-Tissues will react to pressure too, which is why so many people view Sports Massage as painful, though it does not have to be.
-A therapist can either work with the patient’s body or fight it.
-Fighting the patient's body tends to thoroughly unpleasant and painful for you the patient.
-Too much pressure can hurt, due to the muscles tensing and this cycle continues as the therapist beats the muscles into submission, all completely unnecessary.
+Tissues will react to pressure too, which is why so many people view sports massage as painful, though it does not have to be.
+A therapist can either work with the patient's body or fight it.
+Fighting the patient's body tends to be thoroughly unpleasant and painful for you patient.
+Too much pressure can hurt, due to the muscles tensing, and this cycle continues as the therapist beats the muscles into submission, all completely unnecessary.
 Pain is also one of many “stressors” which can then initiate the body’s “fight, flight or freeze” response (see the article on "stress").